CASE STUDY

 • LP Flare System

-The study includes Flare network model development in the required software and evaluation of Backpressure, Mach number, Rho v2, Noise, Relieving Temperature, etc. which indeed used in determining the outlet line size of PSV, BDV as well as the Flare main header and sub header of HP and LP Flare system.
+The HP and LP Flare System together consists of approximately 46 relief sources respectively which includes PSV, PV, XV and BDV.
+The study includes Flare network model development in the required software and evaluation of Back pressure, Mach number, Rho v2, Noise, Relieving Temperature, etc. which indeed used in determining the outlet line size of PSV, BDV as well as the Flare main header and sub header of HP and LP Flare system.

 RECOMMENDATION & CONCLUSION

 The study outcome includes evaluation of the parameters such as Back pressure, Mach number, Rho v2, Noise, etc. for consistencies as per the standard practice.
-Based on the observation from the study, the Tail pipe sizes of the Relief Sources were proposed in order to meet the Backpressure, Mach number and Rho v2 requirement criteria.
+Based on the observation from the study, the Tail pipe sizes of the Relief Sources were proposed in order to meet the Back pressure, Mach number and Rho v2 requirement criteria.